kevin-w-du/courses/cse644/labs.md

    carry out the tasks in the labs.
 You cannot copy code from other students.
    Any violation will be punished and reported to the university authority.

+ - Lab Report: The deadline for the submission is at 12:30pm on the due day (i.e., before the class start).
+If a quiz is taken, the report should be submitted at the end of the quiz.
- - Lab Report: For all labs, You should submit a hardcopy of your lab report before the class on the due day.
-We may ask (randomly) selected students to give a demonstration.
+   We may ask selected students to give a demonstration.